 The infection figures in Wiesbaden continue to rise unabated.
-The administrative staff of the state capital Wiesbaden therefore decided on Monday, October 26, to take further measures.
-These are based on the guidelines in the escalation concept of the State of Hesse for the cities and administrative districts that are independent of districts.
+The administrative staff of the state capital Wiesbaden has therefore decided on Monday, October 26, further measures.
+These are based on the specifications in the escalation concept of the state of Hesse for the independent cities and counties.

-In public areas, only five persons or relatives from two households may stay together.
-In the case of private gatherings of a primarily social nature (celebrations) outside of homes, the regulation made last week that a maximum of ten people may gather at these gatherings remains in force; this applies in particular to commercially provided rooms and restaurants.
-For meetings in private rooms, especially apartments, it is recommended that a maximum of ten people from a maximum of two households meet.
+Only five people or members of two households may be together in public spaces.
+For private gatherings of a primarily sociable nature (celebrations) outside of dwellings, it remains with the regulation made last week that a maximum of ten people may gather at these, this applies in particular in commercially leased rooms and pubs.
+For gatherings in private rooms, especially apartments, it is recommended that a maximum of ten people from no more than two households meet.

-meetings and events as well as cultural offers such as theatres, operas, concerts, cinemas and comparable events with more than 50 people are prohibited from now on.
-In view of the increasing number of infections, the previous regulation, according to which the number of participants was limited to 100 persons, had to be further tightened.
-In justified individual cases, the public health department may grant exceptions.
-The limitation to 50 persons also applies to gatherings of religious communities for the practice of religion as well as to funerals and funeral services.
-The limitation also applies to events and guided tours in museums, castles, memorials, zoos, comparable institutions as well as to the number of spectators at sporting events.
+Gatherings and events as well as cultural events such as theatres, operas, concerts, cinemas and similar events with more than 50 people are henceforth prohibited.
+In view of the advancing infection figures, the previous regulation, according to which the number of participants was limited to 100 persons, had to be tightened even further.
+In justified individual cases, the public health department can grant exceptions.
+The limit of 50 persons also applies to gatherings of religious communities for the practice of religion as well as to funeral services and burials.
+The limit also applies to events and guided tours in museums, castles, memorials, zoos, comparable institutions, as well as to the number of spectators at sporting events.

-The obligation to cover your mouth and nose in public places is also extended.
-It is no longer only in restaurants and accommodation establishments that guests must wear a mouth and nose cover when entering and leaving as well as when staying in common areas such as sanitary facilities, cloakrooms and wellness areas.
-The obligation to wear a mask now also applies to attending religious services, theatres, public entertainment venues and public facilities.
+The obligation to cover the mouth and nose in public places is also extended.
+It is no longer just restaurants as well as overnight accommodations that require guests to wear mouth-to-nose coverings when entering, exiting and spending time in common areas such as restrooms, dressing rooms and spa areas.
+The mask requirement now also applies to attending religious services of faith communities, visiting theaters, public entertainment venues and public facilities, among other things.

-The obligation to wear masks at bus stops will be lifted with the new regulations from Thursday, 29 October, as the state has now issued an identical obligation for the entire state of Hesse, so that a separate Wiesbaden regulation by general decree is no longer necessary.
-According to the state regulation, which is already in force, the mouth and nose cover must be worn at bus stops during the entire stay - regardless of whether the minimum distance to other people can be maintained.
+The obligation to wear masks at bus stops will be lifted with the new regulations from Thursday 29 October, as the state has now issued an identical obligation for the whole of Hesse, so that there is no longer any need for a separate Wiesbaden regulation by general decree.
+Under the state regulation, which is already in effect, the mouth-to-nose covering must be worn at all times when at bus stops - regardless of whether the minimum distance from other people can be maintained.

 "We know that these are further drastic measures.
-However, they are necessary to slow down the spread of the corona pandemic, to protect people from risk groups and to ensure that sufficient treatment capacities continue to be available in hospitals", say Lord Mayor Gert-Uwe Mende and Mayor and Head of the Health Department Dr. Oliver Franz.
-"We ask all Wiesbaden residents for their understanding and urgently appeal to them to adhere to the measures and to wear a mouth and nose cover"
+But these are necessary to slow down the spread of the Corona pandemic again, to protect people from risk groups and to ensure that there is still sufficient treatment capacity in clinics", say Mayor Gert-Uwe Mende and Mayor and Head of Health Dr. Oliver Franz.
+"We ask all Wiesbaden residents for their understanding and urge them to comply with the measures and the wearing of a mouth-nose covering."

-The administrative staff will meet again on Wednesday, October 28 to assess the situation.
-The meeting will also discuss whether or not the shooting star market, winter stubb and ice age can take place.
+The administrative staff will meet again on Wednesday, October 28, to assess the situation.
+The meeting will also discuss whether or not the shooting star market, Winterstubb and Eiszeit can take place.